voxserv/freeswitch_conf_minimal/docs/tutorial_01_simple_pbx.md

 `sip:attendant@pub.example.net` to place unauthenticated calls to our server.

+If you don't plan to receive calls via SIP URL from external peers, the DNS entry for unauthenticated calls is not necessary (although some ITSP use this to accept calls on DID numbers).

 Most modern SIP clients lookup first a NAPTR DNS record in order to find out the SIP service that is serving the domain.
 Some DNS hosting providers (`godaddy.com`, for example) do not allow adding NAPTR records